wilsonzlin/edgesearch/README.md

 This app allows the combining of simple filters to form advanced, precise queries.
 Combined with the performance optimisations, it delivers far more filtered results in usually under a second.

-As an example, searching for "machine learning researcher engineer" nets over 3000 results, while taking around 1 second.
+On one of my random tests, searching for "machine learning researcher engineer" returned over 3000 results, while taking around 1 second.
-Searching for "title:machine+learning|~title:researcher engineer" nets 8 results in less than 0.01 seconds.
+Searching for "title:machine+learning|~title:researcher engineer" gave 8 results in less than 50 milliseconds.

 For a UI comparison, see the [screenshots folder](screenshots).